aniekandan/how_to_trade_with_roc_indicator/article.md

 **A bearish crossover can indicate a selling opportunity**: Conversely, when the ROC indicator crosses below the oversold line, it creates a bearish crossover.
 This crossover suggests that a possible change in momentum from bullish to bearish is coming.
 The trader can now view this as a signal to exit any long trades, and enter short ones.

-As stated earlier, these signals from the ROC indicator should not be solely relied upon to make decisions.
-In order to make more accurate buy/sell trade decisions, traders should use any signals from the ROC indicator in conjunction with other technical analysis tools such as support and resistance levels or chart patterns to further confirm buying opportunities and improve the effectiveness of their trading decisions.

 ### ROC divergence can signal a potential trend reversal

 Traders can also make trading decisions using the concept of **ROC Divergence**.
 An **ROC Divergence** occurs when the price of an asset and the ROC indicator move in opposite directions.